ikornaselur/termill/README.md

 ## Why not curses?
-I wanted to be able to monitor certain things and print out regular updates to the termina.
+I wanted to be able to monitor certain things and print out regular updates to the terminal.
 As far as I could tell (based on very very limited research) I could do that with curses, but it would have to take over the whole terminal.

 I want to be able to print out few lines and update them, without having to